 Counseling involves delivery of services to vulnerable individuals and organizations.
 Because of the trust placed in counselors by such clients, it is essential that they demonstrate professional integrity and responsibility in their professional conduct.
-You must be capable of passing a background check established by internship sites in order to complete an internship and therefore complete the program.
-Failure to pass a background check at a site is grounds for dismissal from the program.
+Students must be capable of passing whatever level or type of background check that is required by internship sites in order to complete an internship and therefore complete the program.
+Failure to pass a background check at a site may be grounds for dismissal from the program, especially if this leads to an inability to place a student in an internship.
 Having prior criminal convictions or traffic infractions will likely surface in the background check/fingerprint/driver's clearance process that internship sites conduct and, depending upon a number of factors, a student's history may prevent them from being accepted as an intern by the agency.
 The CMHC program has little recourse in these situations but to follow state law and agency policy.

-Furthermore, prospective CMHC students should note that inability to complete an internship will necessitate withdrawal from the CMHC program.
-If you have any concerns, please communicate as early as possible with the Program Chair and/or your faculty advisor.
+Furthermore, prospective CMHC students should note that being "fired" from an internship site or an inability to complete an internship, arising from the student's professional conduct or poor performance may result in a dismissal from the CMHC program.
+If you have any concerns, please communicate as early as possible with the Clinical Coordinator, program Chair and/or your faculty advisor.

 The State of Oregon Board of Licensed Professional Counselors & Therapists, and similar licensing boards in other states and territories, also ask applicants about previous criminal behavior.
-Committing a felony or misdemeanor related to counseling or other professional activities may begrounds for denying or revoking a license.
+Committing a felony or misdemeanor related to counseling or other professional activities may be grounds for denying or revoking a license.

-If you are convicted in a court of law for any felony or misdemeanor other than a minor traffic offense whileenrolled in the CMHC program, the faculty will evaluate your continued participation by following the Evaluation and Retention Procedures that are presented below.
+If you are convicted in a court of law for any felony or misdemeanor other than a minor traffic offense while enrolled in the CMHC program, the faculty will evaluate your continued participation by following the Evaluation and Retention Procedures that are presented below.